mskg/homey-heating/README.md

   * __npm run start:web__ to run the settings app localy.
 Don't forget to set your Homey url below.
   * __npm run homey:install__ to drop a propduction build onto your Homey.

-* Change environemt variable HOMEY_DEV_URL to point to your Homey's url, e.g. http://192.168.0.1
+* Change environment variable HOMEY_DEV_URL to point to your Homey's url, e.g. http://192.168.0.1

 * If you enable remote logging inside the app, you can watch the live trace of the application via [console.re/yourcategory](console.re)